golang/proposal/design/33974-add-public-lockedfile-pkg.md

 ## Compatibility

-There are no compatibility issues.
-Since this will be a code addition but Ideally we don't want to maintain two copies of this package going forward, and we probably don't want to vendor `x/exp` into the `cmd` module.
+There are no retro-compatibility issues since this will be a code addition but ideally we don't want to maintain two copies of this package going forward, and we probably don't want to vendor `x/exp` into the `cmd` module.

 Perhaps that implies that this should go in the `x/sys` or `x/sync` repo instead?